About the Center for Pediatric Population Health

 |

-Sitara is currently a third year PhD student in Epidemiology.
-Her research interests are in substance use epidemiology with a life course approach.
+Dr. Weerakoon's research interests are in substance use epidemiology with a life course approach.
 She is skilled in data analysis, statistical methods, and geospatial analysis.
 Her master’s thesis combined the use of structural equation modeling and geographic information system (GIS) mapping software, while her dissertation currently focuses on the use of latent growth curve modeling to explore child growth over time after exposure to substances in utero.
 She has contributed to papers on childhood obesity prevention and substance use in adolescence and adulthood.
 Her research has been covered by Forbes, the Independent, the Telegraph, Futurism, and many more.
 She also has several papers under review and in preparation regarding adolescent sexual health, substance use in adolescence, racial and ethnic disparities in adolescent mental health, and other topics relating to child health.
 Her work has been accepted for oral and poster presentations at several local, national, and international conferences.
 She is the recipient of the College on Problems of Drug Dependence Primm-Singleton Minority Travel Award and the James T. Willerson & Nancy Beamer Willerson Scholarship in the School of Public Health.
-Prior to starting her PhD, Sitara received her MPH in Epidemiology from UTHealth School of Public Health and BA in Public Health from Austin College.
-She is a member of Delta Omega Honorary Society in Public Health. |
+Dr. Weerakoon received her PhD and MPH from UTHealth School of Public Health and BA in Public Health from Austin College.
+She is currently completing her post-doctoral training at Yale University. |

 Joshua S. Yudkin, MPH, MA PhD Candidate/Graduate Assistant